vortexntnu/nucleus1000-ros-driver/README.md

-# Nortek-UNS-ROS-Driver
+# Nortek Nucleus1000 ROS driver
-Repo containing the ROS driver for the Nortek UNS.
-Currently on a need-to-know license.
+Repo containing the ROS driver for the Nortek Nucleus1000.

 The uns_ros_driver.py is a wrapper for the uns_driver.py provided by Nortek.
 The provided driver could be altered directly to work well with ROS (remove most of the threading stuff and such), but